Pruning coupled with learning, ensembles of minimal neural networks, and future of XAI: Why NN pruning?

+A result of this pruning is one or more algorithms described in natural language -- and explained AI decision.
+Very often, the explanation is fundamentally non-unique unless we artificially restrict the set of possibilities.
+The presence of several different algorithms may be considered as drawback of the method but, from the other side, several algorithms can be used to diagnose the situations, where the solutions are doubtful (because the decisions of different algorithms do not coincide).
+The areas, where the outputs of pruned systems are significantly different can be recommended for further data collection.
+Thus, the multiplicity of explanations provides additional opportunities for analytical work.
+Below, we demonstrate such non-uniqueness for NN analysis of USA presidential elections.

-The third problem is implementation of fitted NN.
-It is almost impossible to use extended or even double precision variables for mobile phone or Raspberry Pi NN implementation: it is too slow and require a lot of memory.
+The third problem is the implementation of trained NNs.
+It is almost impossible to use large NN and extended or double precision variables for small gadgets (like mobile phones or Raspberry Pi) NN implementation.
+Such a product will work slow and require a lot of memory.
 Moreover, it is not necessary because of redundancy of NN.
-Usage of special type of pruning to simplify NN specification and reduce required precision is described in \cite{Gorban1999Generation}, \cite{Keegstra}.
+Pruning simplifies NN, reduces required precision and creates more efficient implementations \cite{Gorban1999Generation, Keegstra, molchanov2017pruning}.
 This approach also has an alternative implementation in the form of growing NN \cite{Hoehfeld_1992}.
 Another problem that is closely related to this is the problem of the robustness of NN with respect to input noise.
 Reduction of implementation precision increases robustness.

 The fourth problem is closely related to the third and can be formulated as the problem of backward feature selection \cite{kira1992feature}: select the minimal set of input features that provides a solution to the problem with the required accuracy.
 Back propagation NN provides the ability to calculate derivative of loss function with respect any elements of NN and with respect to any output, intermediate, and input signals.
 This allows the user to identify the influence of each input feature and remove one or more of the least important.